cohesity/management-sdk-python/samples/project-anfield/README.md

 4. While importing Isilon sources, only NFS protocols are supported.
 If a job contains both NFS and SMB objects, only NFS objects are added to job.

+5. Imported Job prefix - While importing resources, job name will be prefixed with provided prefix name.
+For example, if job name is 'test' and imported_job_prefix is 'sample_', job will be imported under name 'sample_test'.
+If the field is empty, no prefix is added to the job name.

+    `imported_job_prefix=sample_`

+    `imported_job_prefix=` # No prefix is added

+6. Imported Job suffix - While importing resources, job name will be suffixed with provided suffix name.
+For example, if job name is 'test' and imported_job_suffix is '_job', job will be imported under name 'test_job'.
+If the field is empty, no suffix is added to the job name.

+    `imported_job_suffix=_import`

+    `imported_job_suffix=` # No prefix is added

+7. Selected Jobs - Option to import specific list of jobs(Should be provided as list of comma separated jobs).
+If the field is empty all the jobs are imported or else only jobs specified in the selected_jobs field are imported.

+    `selected_jobs=job1,job2,job3` # Only following jobs: job1, job2, job3 are imported to the target cluster.

+    `selected_jobs=`. # All jobs are imported to the target cluster.

 ## Export

 Run the following command to export resources.